dandaka/wa-tour-butler/PARSER.md

 - [x] Find player names
 - [x] Find messages with teams
 - [x] Find team up keywords
+- [ ] Assign team numbers to players
 - [ ] Make a list of players in batches
 - [ ] Select only messages between registration opened and closed